One of the advantages associated with radio as an advertising medium is that it

 A. the number of different people or households exposed to an advertisement.

-C. the percentage of households in a market that are tuned to a particular television or radio station.
+The percentage of households in a market that are tuned to a particular television show or radio station is referred to as .

 The owners of a small bookstore want to run an ad in their local newspaper.
 Their objective is to create awareness for the bookstore among the town's consumers.
 Which of the following measures should be used to compare the number of different people or households exposed to the advertisement?